McKnight Brain Institute, LG-114

 Booking can be made continuously on a first come-first-serve basis using the online booking system after a billing code has been set up with the AMRIS Facility.
 To set up a billing code please contact Cynthia Sager.
 If available, the requested time will be scheduled.
 Otherwise, a 3 T staff member will contact the requester to schedule an alternate time.
 It is highly recommended that the user checks the 3 T Elition calendar prior to submitting a time request to make sure the desired time is available.
 Submitting requests to “place-hold” and for “defensive booking” are not allowed, but the Facility will work with investigators who need to regularly schedule reservations when they have a subject or experiment planned.

-Cancellations for prime-time hours between 8 am to 2 pm must be made 1 week prior to the scheduled exam.
-All other times must be cancelled 48 hours prior to the scheduled exam.
-Any cancellations within the one week (for 8 am to 2 pm reservations) or 48 hours (for other times) before the scheduled exam time will be charged at the hourly rate for the reserved time unless another billable study can make use of the time.
+Cancellations for prime-time hours between 8 am to 2 pm must be made one week prior to the scheduled exam.
+All other times must be cancelled at least 48 business hours (two business days) prior to the scheduled exam.
+Any cancellations within the one week (for 8 am to 2 pm reservations) or 48 business hours (for other times) before the scheduled exam time will be charged at the hourly rate for the reserved time unless another billable study can make use of the time.

 - 8 am – 8 pm Monday through Friday: $500 / hour